 Find a job with meaning.
 More than just a job finding service, the CCCU Career Center connects passionate people with meaningful careers in Christian higher education, church ministry and at faith-based nonprofits.

 CCCU events include conferences, workshops, forums, and webinars, as well as special topic- and position-specific gatherings.
 All events are regularly updated on our events page.
+Our Valued Partners Directory highlights organizations and services whose work is relevant to Christian higher education.

 Tuition Waiver Exchange Program (TWEP)